Boko Haram to continue attacks for sharia - report

 Boko Haram's attacks have become more sophisticated and deadly in recent weeks.
 A series of gun and bomb attacks killed 186 people in Nigeria's second city of Kano last Friday.

-Gunmen suspected of being members of the group attacked a police station in Kano state on Friday, police and witnesses said, leading to more than an hour of running gunbattles.
+Gunmen suspected of being members of the group attacked a police sstation in Kano state on Friday, police and witnesses said, leading to more than an hour of running gunbattles.

 Qaqa said the group's members were spiritual followers of al Qaeda, and said they had met senior figures in the network during visits to Saudia Arabia.